CaylinCat/cse15l-lab-reports/lab-report-1-week-2.md

 1. First I logged off of the remote computer (you could also open a new terminal to your local computer for this step)
 2. Then I created a file called `WhereAmI.java` on VSCode
-3. I typed the command `scp WhereAmI.java cs15lwi22aa6@ieng6.ucsd.edu:~/` into my terminal (replace with your own)
+3. I typed the command `scp WhereAmI.java cs15lwi22aa6@ieng6.ucsd.edu:~/` into my terminal (replace with your own if you are following along)
 4. If prompted with a password, type in your password
 5. You can also run the files stored in the remote computer on your local computer -- try the `javac` or `java` command